rwinscot/OSH/RADiuS/README.md

 easyRadio ADvanced is uber Stupendous (RADiuS)
 ===

+In 2003, I had a need for debugging a project wirelessly.
+I looked at a lot of solutions... and stumbled over a little company (Low Power Radio Solutions) in the UK that made exactly what I was looking for.
+They called it 'easyRadio.'
+Which... is an understatement.

+[fast forward ten years]

+While going through a box of parts I found the original container with the radios inside.
+I had all but forgotten about them with all the XBee, Nordic, WiFi, etc. that I had been using since.
+I decided to look the company up - sure enough - they were still going strong.

+So...
+I've decided to do some projects with the easyRadio at the heart in hopes of introducing this great wireless solution to the US.

+RADiuS Arduino Shield
+---
-RADiuS Arduino Shield: Designed for use with microcontrollers that are compatible with the Arduino shield pinout.
+PCB designed for use with microcontrollers that are compatible with the Arduino shield pinout.

+RADiuS USB Dongle
+---
-RADiuS USB Dongle: Designed for use with Raspberry Pi, but works with just about anything.
+PCB designed for use with the Raspberry Pi but works with just about anything.